zkemail/email-tx-builder/packages/circuits/README.md

 It takes as input the following data:

 1. a padded email header `padded_header`.
-   It takes as input the following data:
-1. a padded email header `padded_header`.
-1. the bytes of the padded email header `padded_header_len`.
+2. the bytes of the padded email header `padded_header_len`.
-1. an RSA public key `public_key`.
+3. an RSA public key `public_key`.
-1. an RSA signature `signature`.
+4. an RSA signature `signature`.
-1. the sender's account code `account_code`.
+5. the sender's account code `account_code`.
-1. a starting position of the From field in the email header `from_addr_idx`.
+6. a starting position of the From field in the email header `from_addr_idx`.
-1. a starting position of the Subject field in the email header `subject_idx`.
+7. a starting position of the Subject field in the email header `subject_idx`.
-1. a starting position of the email domain in the email address of the From field `domain_idx`.
+8. a starting position of the email domain in the email address of the From field `domain_idx`.
-1. a starting position of the timestamp in the email header `timestamp_idx`.
+9. a starting position of the timestamp in the email header `timestamp_idx`.
-1. a starting position of the invitation code in the email header `code_idx`.
+10. a starting position of the invitation code in the email header `code_idx`.

 Its instances are as follows: